 Wildnispark Zürich Sihlwald

 Sihlwald is originally an 1100 ha beech forest in the middle of the urban area of Zurich-Zug-Lucerne.
 Protection of natural processes has allowed Sihlwald to become overgrown, which has resulted in a natural forest offering habitats and nourishment to numerous plants and wildlife - and a unique wilderness experience for humans.
-73 km of footpaths, 59 km of cycle routes and 55 km of bridle paths are waiting to be discovered.
+73 km of footpaths, 56 km of cycle routes and 52 km of bridle paths are waiting to be discovered.
 Allow yourself to be enchanted by a walk through the Wildnispark Zurich Sihlwald with its mighty, 200-year-old giant trees and imposing views from the Albis-Hochwacht observation tower.
 The two adventure trials are especially suited for children.
-Since 2010, Sihlwald has borne the official label «Nature Discovery Park - Park of national importance», and is thus the first and only nature discovery park in Switzerland.
+Since 2010, Sihlwald has borne the official label «Nature Discovery Park - Park of national importance», and was thus the first nature discovery park in Switzerland.

 Sihlwald came into possession of the City of Zurich in 1309 as a gift from the Hapsburgers and in 1524 through the dissolution of the Fraumünster convent.
 The City of Zurich used it for several hundred years as a source of firewood and building timber.
 From 1876 on, there was a forest railway that facilitated work in the forest.
 The foundation stone for the change back in the direction of a nature forest was laid in 1986 with the project «Nature Landscape Sihlwald».
 Since 2000, all forest-based industry has stopped and the Sihlwald can again follow its own dynamic processes.